from the Aware Force Cybersecurity Team

 Keeping you safer as you work online

-> Over a million gift and payment cards from Airbnb, Amazon, Walmart, Target, and others are for sale on the dark web for 5 cents on the dollar, says cybersecurity firm Gemini Advisory.
+> Over a million gift and payment cards from Airbnb, Amazon, Walmart, Target, and others are for sale on the dark web for 5 cents on the dollar, says Gemini Advisory.
 Remember: gift cards should be managed as carefully as cash.

 The Aware Force Cybersecurity Team is dedicated to keeping you and your family safe online.
 If you think you've clicked on a phishing email, an urgent text message, or received a suspicious voice mail, alert your supervisor right away so we can check it out.

 Aware Force Cybersecurity News • April 2021 b • Edition #118